hashicorp/terraform-provider-azurerm/website/docs/r/iot_security_solution.html.markdown

 A `user_defined_resource` block supports the following:

-* `query` - (Required) Azure Resource Graph query which represents the security solution's user defined resources.
+* `query_for_resources` - (Required) Azure Resource Graph query which represents the security solution's user defined resources.

-* `subscription_ids` - (Required) A list of subscription Ids on which the user defined resources query should be executed..
+* `query_subscription_ids` - (Required) A list of subscription Ids on which the user defined resources query should be executed.

 ## Attributes Reference